zdsman/fsetgrp-api/README.md

 #### Details
 No response details

+#### Enabling Assignments
+- OR
+  - `fset:grp:assignment:*:fset-group-admin:*:o-*:*`
+  - `fset:grp:assignment:*:fset-group-admin:*:g-<groupId>:*`

 ### Remove an AWS Full-Product Account from a Group
 Removes an AWS full-product account from the group.
 A full-product account must be associated to at least one full-product account.

 An error will be returned under the following conditions:
 1. The Group does not exist
 2. The Full-Product is not associated to the group
-3. The Full-Product account can't be removed without being orphaned (not assoicated to another account).
-4. The Caller does not have the enabling assignments to remove product accounts from the group.
+3. The Caller does not have the enabling assignments to remove product accounts from the group.
 Please notice that both assignments listed in the `Required Assignments` section are required to enable this API.

 ```
 remove_product_account_to_group(GroupFri='string', ProductAccount='string')